chen19960615/DATS_6103_Final_Project_Team1/README.md

 What work classes and incomes correlate with the various non-US nationalities?

 The data is a mix of categorical and continuous variables, so data exploration shall consist of a combination of histograms, violin plots, and other plots.
-Modeling will be done mainly through linear regression on continuous variables (age and education) for each set of categorical variables (race, sex, workclass)???
+Modeling of income (> or < $50,000 per year) will be done mainly through linear regression on continuous variables (age and education) for each set of categorical variables (race, sex, workclass)???